FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI: FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI Technical Appendices and Supplementary Material

 \subsection{Low-Frequency Signal Quantitative Analysis}

-To validate the assumption that healthy brain MRIs share a consistent low-frequency structure, we conduct a multi-faceted statistical analysis, as shown in Figure~\ref{fig:low_freq_quant}.
-Specifically, we analyze low-frequency signals obtained using a high-pass filter with threshold $m=0.2$.
+To validate the assumption that healthy brain MRIs share a consistent low-frequency information, we conduct a multi-faceted statistical analysis, as shown in Figure~\ref{fig:low_freq_quant}.
+Specifically, we applied a relatively lenient low-pass filter with a threshold of $m=0.2$, and performed quantization analysis on the low-frequency signal component filtered by this threshold.

-We apply Principal Component Analysis (PCA)~\cite{abdi2010principal} to the low-frequency information extracted from healthy MRI slices.
+We applied Principal Component Analysis (PCA)~\cite{abdi2010principal} to the low-frequency information extracted from healthy MRI slices.
 As shown in Figure~\ref{fig:pca}, As shown in Figure~\ref{fig:pca}, the first two principal components together account for over 90\% of the total variance, indicating a highly concentrated global structure.
 This suggests that most of the variability in the low-frequency domain can be effectively captured within a compact latent space.

-Additionally, we project the low-frequency information into a 2D space using t-SNE~\cite{maaten2008visualizing}.
+Additionally, we projected the low-frequency information into a 2D space using t-SNE~\cite{maaten2008visualizing}.
 As shown in Figure~\ref{fig:tsne}, the visualization reveals four clear clusters in the embedding space, indicating that, despite the overall global consistency of the data, there exist nontrivial variations across subgroups.
 These clusters may be associated with demographic or scanner-related factors, suggesting that the low-frequency domain is organized into multiple coherent substructures.

-Furthermore, we estimate the intrinsic dimensionality of the low-frequency space using the Maximum Likelihood Estimation (MLE)–based method~\cite{levina2004maximum}.
+Furthermore, we estimated the intrinsic dimensionality of the low-frequency space using the Maximum Likelihood Estimation (MLE)–based method~\cite{levina2004maximum}.
 As shown in Figure~\ref{fig:mle}, the estimated local dimensions are mostly concentrated around a mean of approximately 25.72, with a noticeable spread across samples.
 This distribution indicates a moderate level of local complexity and structural diversity, consistent with the hypothesis that the low-frequency space does not form a single rigid manifold but instead comprises smoothly varying submanifolds.

 Together, these findings justify the design of our learnable prior module (FRM), which captures both global coherence and local diversity in healthy low-frequency features.